PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: Implementation Details

 \subsection{Dataset Construction}

-To train and evaluate \textsc{SynPerf}, we built a comprehensive dataset by profiling selected kernels (Table~\ref{tab:kernel_selection}) across various NVIDIA GPU architectures.
+To train and evaluate \textsc{PipeWeave}, we built a comprehensive dataset by profiling selected kernels (Table~\ref{tab:kernel_selection}) across various NVIDIA GPU architectures.
 The dataset covers 11 different GPU models \cite{nvidia_ampere_whitepaper,nvidia_ada_whitepaper,nvidia_hopper_whitepaper,nvidia_blackwell_whitepaper}, representing multiple architectures and market segments.
-As shown in Table~\ref{tab:dataset_gpus}, these were split into two groups: the first group was used for training, while the second group was reserved solely for testing to assess \textsc{SynPerf}'s generalizability to unseen hardware.
+As shown in Table~\ref{tab:dataset_gpus}, these were split into two groups: the first group was used for training, while the second group was reserved solely for testing to assess \textsc{PipeWeave}'s generalizability to unseen hardware.

 Profiling was performed in a consistent software environment using PyTorch 2.8.0, CUDA Toolkit 12.8, FlashInfer 0.4.1, SGLang 0.5.4, vllm 0.11.0, and Triton 3.4.0.
 For each combination of kernel, input parameters, serving framework, and GPU hardware, we measured execution latency with the PyTorch Profiler.
 We conducted 5 warm-up runs followed by 10 measurement runs, using their average as the ground-truth.
 The profiling dataset includes 6 key kernels serving as core computational backend for vLLM~\cite{vllm} and SGLang~\cite{sglang}: